top of page

 Help Save Māui

-With a population of just 63 over the age of one, the Māui dolphin a species found only in New Zealand, is listed as ‘Critically Endangered’.
+With less than 50 left, the Māui dolphin a species found only in New Zealand, is listed as ‘Critically Endangered’.

-Entanglement in fishing nets and debris, mining activity, boat strike, pollution and disease, continue to pose real risks to the species' survival.
+Entanglement in fishing nets, mining activity, boat strike, pollution and disease, pose real risks to the species' survival.

 What can you do?